kannans89/graphql-learning/10.Query/query.md

 ```

-## What is query variable ,Fragments also to be added
+## What is query variable ,Fragments also to be added:::  Add an example for enum,query variable and fragments